corinnt/journal-diversity/README.md

-# Work in progress: Diversity in Academic Publications
+# Diversity in Academic Publications

-Generate visualizations of trends in gender and region of origin of scholars published in a given academic journal.
+Generate visualizations of trends in gender and region of origin of scholars published in a given academic journal, as well as aggregate data for further analysis.

 Note: Script can be used to analyze any journal found in the OpenAlex database; Gesta, a leading peer-reviewed academic journal in the area of medieval art, is set as the default.